mickfuzz/phd4/_posts/thesis_chapters/2023-9-6-Methods.md

 Chap 4 - overall design context / evolution - Then in greater detail on personal observations on the evolutions and impact of the templated game approach and scaffolding of the code design. (not GDPs)

-Chap 6 - zoom out in scale to main focus of the activity as communicated between participants and their impact and appropriation by participants.
+Chap 5 - zoom out in scale to main focus of the activity as communicated between participants and their impact and appropriation by participants.
 It

 Chap 6 - zoom out in scale to cultural tools and their impact and appropriation by participants.
 It

 ## Introduction

-DROP?
-Pivot from planned to emergent?
-But it's not so neat
+This chapter explores the development of the emerging game making activity through the lens cultural and community

+In previous chapters I outlined the excluding the more specific work on game design patterns which is explored in the following chapter.

 The chapters have until now discussed tools and processes emerged in response to inferred learner need, in contract, the processes explored in this following section emerged more directly from input from the participants involved.

-This chapter is concerned with examining the impact on participants of the learning design explored in the last chapter, excluding the more specific work on game design patterns which is explored in the following chapter.

 The first section examines the impact of a process drama with an aim to establish and nurture community practice.
 It highlights the value of introducing almost-real processes, near authentic tools and the possibility of learners developing learning identities within a drama frame.
 The second section examines the impact of core software tools in the initial learning design.
 Another section explores the community behaviour of the group of game makers and some of the specifics of their design processes.